LeTsC0D/Final-Project-solidity-and-bnb-bootcamp/README.md

 ## Smart Contracts

 The smart contracts in this project facilitate the Concert Ticket process.
-They handle bids, Concert Ticket creation, and winner determination.
+They buy ticket of interest,create tickettype,checkout and checkin.
 These contracts are deployed on the Ethereum blockchain.

 - `ConcertTicket.sol`: Responsible for creating new ticket and purchase.